-Attendance: No one is here to hold your hand, but success in this course can be highly dependent upon your attendance of lecture (see course statistics on Canvas).
-The ability to ask questions and experience first-hand what is being taught is very important to the learning process and almost essential for understanding some of the detailed concepts presented in this course.
-It is the responsibility of the student to obtain any notes, in-class assignments that are due, etc. that may have been missed during lecture.
-Always remember, it is your choice whether you decide to attend class or not but if you choose to attend please make sure not to engage in activities that will disrupt the instructor or more importantly the students around you (see Rule of the Classroom)
+Attendance: No one is here to hold your hand, but success in this course can be highly dependent upon your attendance of lecture.
+The ability to ask questions and experience firsthand what is being taught is very important to the learning process and almost essential for understanding some of the detailed concepts presented in this course.
+It is the responsibility of the student to obtain any notes or special announcements that may have been missed during lecture.
+Always remember, it is your decision whether you decide to attend class or not.

-Doing Problems: ""I must have studied 50 hours and not a single thing on the test is what I studied.
-I go to the Train with a Tutoring Edge, I understand what you are saying in lecture, and I do ALL of the problems.
-So how come I got a 58 on the exam?"
+Doing Problems: "I must have studied 50 hours and not a single thing on the test is what I studied.
+I go to Study Edge, I understand what you are saying in lecture, and I do ALL of the problems.
+So how come I got a 48 on the exam?"
 These statements and this question are as frustrating for me to hear and answer as it is for you to say and ask.
 My best advice to you is to work as many problems as YOU can.
 Do them until you puke and then do some more.
-Really, honestly work them - write it out on paper, balance equations, draw arrows.
-Don't turn to the solutions manual immediately!
+Honestly work them - write them out on paper, balance equations, draw arrows, etc. Don't turn to the solutions manual immediately!
 This is a monumental mistake that students make all the time.
-Maybe this will sound familiar..."Let me just see how they did it....
-Hmmm....Yep, that's what I thought the answer was supposed to be.
-Next question...."
-Before you know it, you have tricked yourself into believing that you understand the problems, but then the test comes along and you don't know where to begin.
+Maybe this will sound familiar..."Let me just see how they did it Hmmm....Yep, that's what I thought the answer was supposed to be.
+Next question " Before you know it, you have tricked yourself into believing that you understand the problems, but then the test comes along and you don't know where to begin.
 Suddenly a panic attack ensues unlike what you have experienced in a classroom setting.
 This is not a scare tactic but reality.
 You know by now that this is not a course where your performance is dictated by your ability to regurgitate facts or figures.
 In order to be successful in this class, you must be able to diagnose a problem, determine the best course of action and apply what you have learned to new situations.
 The best way to acquire this skill is to work a lot of problems.
 The more problems YOU attempt, the more YOU will learn.
 It's that simple.
-Watching me, teaching assistants, YouTube videos or paid off-campus services solve problems will not acquire a skill for YOU to use any more than watching LeBron James work out will make you a better basketball player.
-If you are not the one getting frustrated then you are not the one who will do well.
-If you aren't the one puking from doing more problems in a single subject than you have ever done in your life....then you will be the one wondering "what happened?" after your exam.
+Watching me, teaching assistants, YouTube videos or paid off-campus services solve problems will not acquire a skill for YOU any more than watching LeBron James work out will make you a better basketball player.
+If you are not the one getting frustrated, then you are not the one who will do well.
+If you are not the one puking from doing more problems in a single subject than you have ever done in your life....then you will be the one wondering "what happened?" after your exam.

 "So how many and what problems should I attempt from each chapter?"
 There are two basic philosophies in practicing anything to acquire great skill (physical or mental).
-Some people practice things until they get it right and some practice things until they can't get it wrong.
+Some people practice until they get it right and some practice until they CAN'T get it wrong.
 Which group do you think are the most successful and in which group do you want to be?
 Answer these questions and you will know how many problems to do.
 But to assist you in this endeavor I will provide a list of End of Chapter problems that you can omit and others which can be altered to become even more beneficial.